Tor2726/PdM-LSTM-Prediction/README.md

 Maintenance strategy can mainly be categorized into 3 strategies, Run-to-Failure (R2F), Preventive maintenance (PvM), and Predictive maintenance (PdM).

-R2F: Only happens when equipment stops working
+R2F: Only happens when equipment stops working.
-PvM: Time-based maintenance/ Scheduled maintenance: periodically maintain usually based on time or process iteration
+PvM: Time-based maintenance/ Scheduled maintenance: periodically maintain usually based on time or process iteration.
-PdM: Use predictive tools to determine when maintenance action needs to be taken
+PdM: Use predictive tools to determine when maintenance action needs to be taken.

 The goal is to predict the Remaining Useful Life(RUL) of each type of machines.